facebookresearch/dynabench/docs/owners.md

 ## Contexts

 Most tasks on Dynabench involve contextualized data collection: a question is written for a given passage or image, a hypothesis is written for a given premise, et cetera.
 For every round in your task, you can add contexts under the rounds tab by clicking the "Upload Contexts" section.
 The format for a context corresponds to the fields defined in your [task annotation config](#annotation-config).
-Optionally, you can specify `tags` and filter for these tags if you customize your data collection frontend (e.g. when you want to collect Mechanical Turker data for a subset of your full dataset).
+Optionally, you can specify `tag` and filter for these tags if you customize your data collection frontend (e.g. when you want to collect Mechanical Turker data for a subset of your full dataset).
 The format for the contexts is `jsonl`.
 For example, the first two lines for a classification task could read:

 ```
-{'context': {'statement': 'Lorem ipsum dolor et cetera'}, 'tags': ['hello', 'world']}
+{'context': {'statement': 'Lorem ipsum dolor et cetera'}, 'tag': null, 'metadata': {}}
-{'context': {'statement': 'Some other context'}, 'tags': ['goodbye']}
+{'context': {'statement': 'Some other context'}, 'tag': null, 'metadata': {}}
 ```

 ## Model evaluation